NN41/policy_gradient_methods/README.md

     *   **Problem:** My value network initially included a `ReLU` activation on the output layer, assuming non-negative returns.
 This was a mistake, as it led to zero gradients if the network weights initialized in a way that produced negative outputs.
     *   **Solution:** Removing the final activation and using a linear output layer was crucial for stable training.

-## Future Work
-- [ ] Implement Proximal Policy Optimization (PPO) and compare its performance.
-- [ ] Refactor the data collection loop to collect a fixed number of environment steps rather than a fixed number of episodes, to normalize the amount of data per policy update.
-- [ ] Test the implemented agents on more complex environments like `Acrobot-v1` or `LunarLander-v1`.